 Eupatorium pilosum has leaves 2 to 3 times as wide as long, often with purple leaf bases.
 Eupatorium rotundifolium var. rotundifolium has leaves 3-nerved from their bases with crenate margins and subtruncate to broadly cuneate bases (in contrast to E. rotundifolium var. ovatum's leaves, which are 3-nerved distally to their bases with serrate margins and broadly cuneate to cuneate bases).
 E. rotundifolium var. scabratum has narrower leaf blades (2 to 5 cm), broadest near the base.

-The time of year you would expect to find Serrate Round-leaf Boneset flowering and fruiting in New York.
+The time of year you would expect to find Hairy Thoroughwort flowering and fruiting in New York.

 Eupatorium pubescens Muhl. ex Willd.

 This species is hybrid-derived and should not be treated as a variety.
 It is now treated as a full species.

 Flora of North America Editorial Committee.
 2006.
 Flora of North America North of Mexico.
 Vol. 21.
 Magnoliophyta: Asteridae, Part 8: Asteraceae, part 3.
 Oxford Univ.
 Press, New York. xxii + 616 pp.

 Fernald, M.L.
 1950.
 Gray's manual of botany.
 8th edition.
 D. Van Nostrand, New York.
 1632 pp.

 Gleason, Henry A. and A. Cronquist.
 1991.
 Manual of Vascular Plants of Northeastern United States and Adjacent Canada.
 The New York Botanical Garden, Bronx, New York.
 910 pp.